 We expect to have built capacity within our own district to sustain the initiative in two years.
 We can sustain the level of service currently provided with existing resources, but expanding the project to full implementation district-wide may require us to find additional resources.
 As we previously stated, our experience in implementing schoolwide initiatives tells us that monitoring, technical assistance and support are the keys to quality implementation.
-Our expansion of this project is dependent upon the sustaining of the Managers, Program Planners, Specialists and Resource Teacher positions.
+Our expansion of this project is dependent upon sustaining the support personnel in the project.

-The Assistant Director, Manager and Program Planner will continue to oversee implementation of project schools currently implementing SSCA and some new schools included in the expansion.
+The Assistant Director and Managers will continue to oversee implementation of project schools currently implementing SSCA and some new schools included in the expansion.
 The number of schools in the project divided by the number of Management Team Members will create their assignments.
 The formula for determining responsibilities is simply to divide the number of schools by the number on the Management Team.
 The Specialists will also assist in the observation, mentoring, coaching and training of Learning Team Facilitators.
-Area Coaches will also provide these services to non-AAA schools implementing the SSCA processes.
+Area Coaches will also provide these services to schools implementing the SSCA processes.